MurphyPone/murphypone.github.io/src/content/ntsg.md

 ---
-title: "The New Testament at a Glance"
+title: "9 | The New Testament at a Glance"
 date: "2018-12-01"
 description: "a pen and a pencil i guess?"
 path: "/blog/new-testament"